stephenhowell/Body-Blocks-site/index.md

 ### Step 2: Connect Your Phone

 1. Open the Body Blocks app on your phone.
-2. Enter the IP address that was shown on your computer (first time only - the app remembers it).
+2. Enter the IP address that was shown on your computer (you only have to do this the first time - the app remembers it after that).
 3. Tap "Connect".
 4. The connection indicator should turn <span style="color: #03884a; font-weight: bold;">green</span> when connected.